ShruthiRedd/WebdriverProject/README.md

 Step 6:Clone the Project from https://github.com/ShruthiRedd/WebdriverProject.git

-Step 7:Open the project's properties---> Java Build Path ---> Libraries tab ---> Add External Jars Add the below required libraries for our project libraries commons-io-2.6.jar selenium-server-standalone-3.141.59.jar
+Step 7: In Eclipse,Open the project's properties---> Java Build Path ---> Libraries tab ---> Add External Jars Add the below required libraries for our project libraries commons-io-2.6.jar selenium-server-standalone-3.141.59.jar

-Document complete instructions to execute automated tests
+Instructions to execute automated tests

 Once all the above steps are successfully completed .
 Navigate to Main class -HelloWorld.java in ecilpse and click on Run button